Blueliv/elk-config-examples/README.md

 ## Documentation

-Documentation on how to set-up your environment and start using Blueliv's data feeds are available [here](https://github.com/Blueliv/elk-config-examples/blob/master/documentation.pdf).
+Documentation on how to set-up your environment and start using Blueliv's data feeds are available [here](Documentation.md).

 ## Minimum Requirements

 - Logstash >= 1.5.0
-- Elasticsearch >= 2.4.0
+- Elasticsearch >= 2.6.0
 - Kibana >=4.6.0
+For ElasticSearch version between 2.4.0 and  2.6.0 please check master branch  [here](https://github.com/Blueliv/elk-config-examples/tree/master)

 ## Need Help?